eoscommunity/meta-eden/README.md

 </p>

 # Welcome to Lēden 🌳
-Lēden (formerly Meta Eden) is a place where you're free to share well-constructed ideas, aptly called 'seeds', related to [Eden](https://genesis.eden.eoscommunity.org/) and EOS, [Fractally](https://fractally.com/), EOSIO and [Mandel](https://github.com/eosnetworkfoundation/mandel).
+Lēden (aka Meta Eden) is a place where you're free to share well-constructed ideas, aptly called 'seeds', related to [Eden](https://genesis.eden.eoscommunity.org/) and EOS, [Fractally](https://fractally.com/), EOSIO and [Mandel](https://github.com/eosnetworkfoundation/mandel).

 We invite you to freely share your thoughts as well as lead others to discover, collaborate and expand upon your ideas via opening issues and pull requests.
 Seeds you plant here should contain all information for the idea to grow into reality.